eldoghry/FoodDeliveryApp/docs/customer-mangement/create address.md

 ## Constraint

-- Maximum 10 saved addresses per customer
+- Maximum 5 saved addresses per customer (by system setting)
+- Only 1 address should be active
+- new address is default by default in case isDefault property not equal false

 ## API Design